jhbell/jhbell.github.io/_drafts/cmake-what-you-need-to-know.md

 |-- RunHello.cpp
 ```

-2. *Change directories* into the newly created directory.
+2. **Change directories** into the newly created directory.

-3. *Execute the command `cmake ..`.* The CMake command line tool simply
+3. **Execute the cmake command** on your project direcotry.
+The CMake command
-requires a path to the project source, or a path to a previous build.
-We
+line tool simply requires a path to the project source, or a path to a previous
-obviously don't have a previous build, so we want to pass in the root directory
+build.
+We obviously don't have a previous build, so we want to pass in the root
-for our project containing our highest level `CMakeLists.txt` file.
-This just
+directory for our project which contains our highest level `CMakeLists.txt`
-so happens to be `..`.
+file.
+This command becomes `cmake ..` in our example.

-4. *Run make* in the build directory.
+4. **Run make** in the build directory.
 The `cmake` command generates a
 `Makefile` into your current directory.
 You will also notice a file called
 `CMakeCache.txt` and a directory called `CMakeFiles`.
 The `CMakeCache.txt` file
 is an editable file containing some defaults for your program's build process.